NoCompromises/laravel-project-standard/README_TEMPLATE.md

 `mkcert -cert-file docker/nginx/ssl.pem -key-file docker/nginx/key.pem my-project.local`

 ### Node environment
 The best option to ensure you're using the correct versions of Node and npm with this project is to install [Volta](https://volta.sh).
 Volta will read the pinned versions of Node and npm from the `package.json` so you can be sure you're using the correct versions.

 ### Get the project running in Docker

 Docker is used for local development.
 It's self-contained, easy to set up, and matches the exact versions of key services running in production.
-It requires that you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.
+We use [OrbStack](https://orbstack.dev) as our Docker engine, since it handles domain resolution and port mapping.
+This config also works with [Docker Desktop](https://www.docker.com/products/docker-desktop/), but you may need to add explicit port mappings.

 **Setup the environment**

+Open the `.env.example` file and update the `COMPOSE_PROJECT_NAME` and `DOCKER_SERVER_NAME` settings to match your project.

 Make a copy of the example env file: `cp .env.example .env`

-Open the `.env` file and review the settings prefixed with `DOCKER_`.
-The defaults should work, but if you want a different host name, or to change the port numbers, make those modifications before continuing with the Docker setup.

 **Get Docker running**